jsreid13/search_with_machine_learning_course/week3/project_assessment.md

 tv | 10000 | 2143 | abcat0101001 - All Flat-Panel TVs
 phone | 9966 | 478 | pcmcat209400050001 - All Mobile Phones with Plans

+Both of these were improved because they returned a very high number of products, including both tv/phones and tv/phone accessories.
+Now they only return those products themselves, and its up to the user to refine their search.

 - Give 2 or 3 examples of queries where filtering hurt the results, either because the classifier was wrong or for some other reason.
 Again, include the classifier output for those queries.

 | Query | # Results w/o category filter | # Results w/ category filter | Classifier output